-We have audited the financial statements of Gosport Borough Council for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Gosport Borough Council ('the Council') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
 The financial statements comprise the:

 - Comprehensive Income and Expenditure Statement,

-- Movement in Reserves Statement,
+- Movement in Reserves Statement.

-- Balance Sheet,
+- Balance Sheet.

 - Cash Flow Statement

-- the related notes 1 to 37
+- the related notes 1 to 38

-- Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes 1 to 11
+- Housing Revenue Account Income and Expenditure Statement, the Movement on the HRA Statement, and the related notes 1 to 11

 - Collection Fund and the related notes 1 to 4

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).